 In Hanoi and HCM City, office real estate had occupancy rates of around 90%.
 These two cities are regarded as Asia’s most successful office marketplaces.
 In the near term, higher prices for land, villas, homes, and flats on the peninsula will raise prices in surrounding neighborhoods, particularly in Thu Duc City, and in the long run, across HCMC.

-Vietnam’s economy prepares for a more assertive new year as 2022 approaches.
-The business environment remains positive as investors exhibit their interest in this rapidly-developing economy.
-Although a full recovery isn’t expected until 2023, according to Market Research Firm Cimigo, 2022 is a transition year that foreign investors should tackle strategically.
+Vietnam’s economy prepares for a more assertive new year as 2023 approaches.
+The overall commercial environment remains positive as international businesses exhibit their interest in this rapidly-developing economy.
+With a full recovery already in full swing, foreign investors looking for a maturing, yet emerging marketing to capitalize on, now is the time.